ponylang/pony-tutorial/appendices/memory-allocation.md

 ## And, long-running actors

-might cause unexpected out of memory errors, since the GC is not yet triggered on anout-of-memory segfault or stack exhaustion.
+might cause unexpected out of memory errors, since the GC is not yet triggered on an out-of-memory segfault or stack exhaustion.

 ...